Falven/Open-Data-Analysis/docs/3_key_investigation.md

 ## 3.1 Solution 2 - Jupyter Server:

-My exploration into Jupyter Server's functionalities revealed it as a solution for most of the core limitations discussed in [2.2 Key Limitations:](./2_the_journey.md#22-key-limitations).
+An exploration into Jupyter Server's functionalities reveals it as a great solution for most of the core limitations we discussed in [2.2 Key Limitations:](./2_the_journey.md#22-key-limitations):

 - **Stateful Execution**: The Python Kernel in Jupyter allows stateful code execution, enabling context retention across executions.
-- **Plotting**: Jupyter Server sends specific client messages when plots are rendered, facilitating plot saving or display.
+- **Plotting**: Jupyter Server sends specific client messages when plots are rendered, facilitating plot saving or displaying.
-- **User Input**: It sends distinct messages for handling user input requests.
+- **User Input**: Jupyter server sends distinct messages for handling user input requests.
-- **Crashing**: When errors occur, Jupyter Server communicates these via specific messages for appropriate handling.
+- **Crashing**: When errors occur, Jupyter Server communicates these via specific messages for appropriate handling and handles the kernel gracefully.
-- **Generated Files**: It streamlines the process of uploading or accessing generated files.
+- **Generated Files**: It streamlines the process of uploading or accessing generated files to the server.
 - **Error Communication**: Enhanced the assistant's problem-solving ability by [communicating code errors](https://js.langchain.com/docs/modules/agents/tools/how_to/dynamic), allowing it to attempt to correct its mistakes.

-Jupyter Server addresses most of the limitations related to single-server setup.
+As you can see, Jupyter Server addresses most of the limitations related to a single-server setup.
 However, challenges remain regarding scalability and user environment management.
 Custom solutions for these would not be straightforward.

 ## 3.2 Key Limitations with Solution 2: